 So by now, everyone who has gotten an early machine has experienced having their object placements using the lid camera be off at one time or another.
-That’s likely going to continue until the folks at Glowforge tighten things down on their end.

-But until then, it’s still possible to get perfect alignment on engraves, cuts and scores.
+Until it gets tightened down, it’s still possible to get perfect alignment on engraves, cuts and scores.
 And it’s not particularly difficult.

 I’m going to demo an alignment process below using my (ancient) version of Adobe Illustrator, but the process is the same for Inkscape or CorelDraw or Affinity Designer.
 Whichever one you like to use, you’ll do the same things, with the tools in that program.
 (I’m also going to give you the thought process that goes into creating a design with 2D Design software, to keep from having to write another one up, so if you can slog through it, you’ll pick up some stuff you need to know to make things easier .)